-- + Licenced Surveyor or
+- + Licensed Surveyor or

 - + Registered Surveyor or

 - + Graduate Surveyor or

 - + Technical Surveyor or

-- + Other such person that the Surveyors Board of South Australia may approve who carries out work under the direction of a Licenced Surveyor.
+- + Other such person that the Surveyors Board of South Australia may approve who carries out work under the direction of a Licensed Surveyor.

-Note: Supervised Persons are encouraged to comply with Professional Development requirements of the Surveying and Spatial Sciences Institute so as to validate their contemporary knowledge of surveying standards and practise.
+Note: Supervised Persons are encouraged to comply with the SBSA Continuing Professional Development Policy so as to validate their contemporary knowledge of surveying standards and practise.